-- Hiking: The trails on the island offer various options that vary according to distance, ease, scenery, or difficulty.
+- Hiking: The trails on the island offer various options to distance, ease, scenery, or difficulty.
 Try the Sliding Sands Trail if you want a challenge and enjoy its rugged paths.
 If you crave a leisure hike with lots of shade, the Pa Ka’oao Trail or Leleiwi Overlook will work.

 - Kaanapali Beach: Stake your claim on the beach to take in the views, especially from Molokai and Lanai.
 After some lounging on the beach, try kayaking.
 Or perhaps stroll the paths along the shoreline.
 Then, shop or dine in the many stores or restaurants.

 - Iao Valley Trails: Located in the center of the West Maui Mountains and just outside of Wailuku, Iao offers a great escape into nature.
 The 1,200-foot Iao Needle rock formation plays centrally in this trail.
 Hikers enjoy the trek along the West Maui Mountains.
 Views of wildflowers and rivers pepper the course.
 Along the path, read the signposts commemorating King Kamehameha conquering the island of Maui.

 - Whale Watching: From November to March, you can watch 10,000 humpback whales gather in the waters of the Auau Channel.
 Come whale watch from the shores of Kihei, Kaanapali and Wailea.

 - Snorkeling: There are tons of snorkeling tours in Maui, and many include whale watching during the winter months.